-Hydroelectric Results / Lead a a Activity Project Waterbody Description of Activity Entity(ies) Source report for the alternative method of estimating lamprey abundance at Willamette Falls.
-Because of this work CTWS was able to present an escapement estimate for Pacific lamprey in 2018, using the refined integrated daily escapement estimate (IDEM) developed by Whitlock et, al. Because CTWS failed to recapture enough marked lamprey, use of the Lincoln-Petersen estimator was impossible.
+Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source Activity Project waterbody daily escapement estimate (IDEM) developed by Whitlock et, al. Because CTWS failed to recapture enough marked lamprey, use of the Lincoln-Petersen estimator was impossible.
 The IDEM escapement estimate for 2018 was 43.2% below the model's 2011 to 2017 average of 65,009 (range 24,258 in 2016 to 125,579 in 2014).
 Catch in 2018 was the lowest since the project began in 2010 with only 589 lamprey tagged; previously the range had been 868 in 2016 to 4,670 in 2014.
 Recapture rates have declined since the beginning of the project but more severely since 2015.
 The relationship between lamprey escapement at Willamette Falls and counts at Bonneville Dam became decoupled after 2015.
 This alternative method for estimating lamprey is a significant improvement for this project.
-Updated information was not available at time of reporting.
-6. Portland Harbor Superfund restoration monitoring: larval Pacific lamprey No associated hydro project Willamette Larval Pacific lamprey occupancy was evaluated at Alder Point, Rinearson and Linnton restoration areas as well as six reference areas.
+Results from 2019 using these models is still pending.
+There will be no estimate for 2020 due to COVID-19 and 2021 results are also pending.
+Entity(les) Lamprey Escapement and Abundance at Willamette Falls.
+OR.
+(Whitlock and Peterson 2017) 6.
+Portland Harbor Superfund restoration monitoring: larval Pacific lamprey No associated hydro project Willamette Larval Pacific lamprey occupancy was evaluated at Alder Point, Rinearson and Linnton restoration areas as well as six reference areas.
 The three additional restoration sites were not sampled.
 A generalized random tessellation-stratified approach was used to delineate sample quadrats (30 m X 30 m) in a random, spatially-balanced order from Willamette Falls downstream to the confluence with the Columbia, and including the Multnomah Channel.
 Pacific lamprey were detected in several reference sites and at Alder Point.
-USFWS Personal communication with Joe Skalicky, USFWS (11/3/20) Evaluation of Larval Pacific Lamprey Occupancy in Portland Harbor Superfund Area Restoration Sites, 2019 Annual Report (Skalicky
+USFWS Personal communication with Joe Skalicky, USFWS (10/20/21) Evaluation of Larval Pacific Lamprey Occupancy in Portland Harbor Superfund Area Restoration Sites, 2020 Annual Report (Skalicky and Whitesel 2020)